jackcooperdev/portablemc_npm/README.md

 {
   "username": "USERNAME",
   "uuid": "UUID",
-  "email": "EMAIL (Obsfucated)"
+  "email": "EMAIL (Obfuscated)"
 }
 ```
-Once this function is run it stores the user and will use it to launch later sessions.
+Once this function is run, it stores the user and will use it to launch later sessions.

 ### .launchGame(options,installOnly)
 This functions boots an instance of minecraft with the following conditions: